helliun/perspectives/README.md

 [Colab demo for analyzing customer reviews](https://colab.research.google.com/drive/1XNWUqJbDNSLJz5kRyeQZaJyLaS_U2BG-?usp=sharing)

+## About me

+I'm a recent grad of Ohio State University where I did an undergraduate thesis on Synthetic Data Augmentation using LLMs.
+I've worked as an NLP consultant for a couple awesome startups, and now I'm looking for a role with an inspiring company who is as interested in the untapped potential of LMs as I am!
+[Here's my LinkedIn.](https://www.linkedin.com/in/henry-leonardi-a63851165/)

 ## Contributing and Support

 Contributions are welcome!
 Please raise a GitHub issue for any problems you encounter.